How God Can Be Cognized/Raja Yoga and Buddhi Yoga: Their Place in the Evolution

 Hence, man’s task is to develop, increase the amount of this energy to the cosmic scale, doing it in the highest, subtlest planes of the multidimensional space, — so that later, having destroyed one’s own “I” with the help of special techniques of buddhi yoga, to infuse oneself — as a developed consciousness — into the Consciousness of the Creator.

-Practical experience of our School demonstrates that an individual normally has the volume of the consciousness approximately of the size of a tennis ball.
+Practical experience of our School demonstrates that an individual normally has the volume of the consciousness approximately the size of a tennis ball.
 But after a few courses of buddhi yoga, one can reach any point within the bounds of Earth and space around it with the crystallized (i.e. developed) consciousness.
 (Of course, not all who come to the first course are capable of achieving this).

 Such an effect is achieved through the methods of increasing the mobility of the consciousness and making it more subtle, and later by “growing” (crystallizing) it with the help of special techniques — first within the bioenergetical shell around the body (the cocoon), and then — outside of it.

 The main provider of energy for the consciousness in the process of crystallization is ordinary food.
 That is the energy released in the process of biochemical conversion of prakriti particles in our bodies is used for forming the lower purusha at first and then — the Higher and the Supreme Purusha.
-It is for this purpose that incarnations are needed, in particular!
+It is for this purpose that incarnations are needed!
 And this is the reason why the evolution of human consciousnesses cannot proceed in the non-incarnate state!

 Once again — purusha “feeds” on prakriti — in order to grow.
-It is for this purpose that the whole material Creation exists: to place material physical bodies in it, to give them the mechanism of self-reproduction, and to grow in them the energy of purusha.
+It is for this purpose that the whole material Creation exists: to place material bodies in it, to give them the mechanism of self-reproduction, and to grow in them the energy of purusha.

 * * *